-In this WebQuest, students take on the roles of party planners who create them parties for clients.
-To put together each themed party, students have to work in groups to research several aspects of each theme to create appropriate decorations, menus, cards and venue layouts.
+In this WebQuest, students take on the roles of party planners who create parties for clients.
+To put together each themed party, students have to work in groups to research several aspects of each theme and to then create appropriate decorations, menus, cards and venue layouts.

 8. Aboard the Titanic, by Jane Fuscellaro and Anthony Germani

-This WebQuest invites students to learn more about the Titanic by having them work as journalists who tour the great ship prior to its maiden voyage to learn about the vessel itself as well as its travel classes in order to write an article on the Titanic.
+This WebQuest invites students to learn more about the Titanic by having them work as journalists who tour the great ship prior to its maiden voyage.
+Their objective is to learn about the vessel itself as well as its travel classes in order to write an article about the Titanic.